EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   ordinate (abscissa).

 + **-xl str &nbsp;&nbsp;**\|**&nbsp;&nbsp; -yl str &nbsp;&nbsp;**\|**&nbsp;&nbsp; -tl str**\\
-  labels the abscissa, ordinate, or title (title appears above the frame).
+  supplies a label for the abscissa, ordinate, or title (title appears above the frame).\\
+  This switch adds no functionality to **-lbl**.
+It is convenient because it picks places the label at a convenient default position.

 + **-font t# &nbsp;&nbsp;**\|**&nbsp;&nbsp; -font h#**\\
-  changes Times (Helvetica) font and size.
+  Sets the font to Times Roman (Helvetica) font. &nbsp; **#** is the size in points.

 + **-k x,y[:len][,spacing][;style]**\\
   specifies key position (and length, spacing or style).